isomerpages/mindef-dai/_ais/PERSCOM11.md

 ### Attendance

-**Attendance for the event is compulsory** except those on essential duties and approved absence by the respective Entity Heads
+<u> **Attendance for the event is compulsory** </u> except those on essential duties and approved absence by the respective Entity Heads

+All PERSCOM personnel are to report to their respective POC for attendance-taking prior to and after the event: